FORCETACEAN/ops-engineer-learning/README.md

 # ops-engineer-learning
-Record the study notes and project experience of becoming an excellent operation and maintenance engineer.
+Record the study notes and project experience of becoming an excellent ops-engineer.